 Do Companies Use the Enneagram?

-Many different companies have also used the Enneagram test to help improve their workplace relations.
-According to CNN, a study done in 2011 showed that about 72 different companies used Enneagram personality tests for their employees.
+Many companies have also used the Enneagram test to help improve their workplace relations.
+According to CNN, a study done in 2011 showed that about 72 companies used Enneagram personality tests for their employees.
 Some of these companies included: Toyota, Best Buy, Avon, and many others.
 Once these companies started to use these personality tests, they noticed increased sales and employee engagement.

 The Best Enneagram Test For Businesses and Teams